1) Who I am

 We started this web-site and blog www.iso-orvokkiniitty.fi when we bought the site in 2014.
 As the blog is really about developing our permaculture smallholding it is natural to use it also for my Permaculture Diploma project.
 I dedicate a category for the Diploma portfolio on the web-site making it easy to follow.
 Of course this part of the web-site will be in English.
 This is the Diploma homepage.

 This includes permaculture related courses, workshops, meetings etc but also those related to my main topics in the permaculture context like natural building, beekeeping, mushroom cultivation and forest gardening/agroforestry.

 The main part of the portfolio will relate to our own project at Iso-orvokkiniitty but a few designs could be from elsewhere or about how Iso-orvokkiniitty relates to the surrounding community.
 The Iso-orvokkiniitty part could consist of the general permaculture design of the property + detailed designs of special areas of interest.
-I am listing possibilities below but it is difficult for me to say if each of them is large enough to be separate designs.
+I am listing possibilities below but it is difficult for me to say if each of them is large enough to be a separate design.
 So this could change during the process.
 To clarify it for myself I want to analyse how the different plans relate to the fundamental permaculture principles.
 Marja will also start her Diploma work this year (2018) so of course her work and mine will be in line with each other and overlapping.